Oxford Computational Political Science Group

 OCPSG aims to illuminate interdisciplinary pathways for students to leverage data and computational tools, applying actionable insights to real-world policy problems and making a positive impact beyond academia.

-We are currently working with other organizations to organise a policy hackathon "Sustainable Solutions for Modern Problems", so as to bring research training in computational methods and tools in a more applied setting where participants can explore how to address real-life policy issues.
-We are also planning more initiatives like conferences and summits to promote the exchanges of perspectives across disciplines and universities.
+Previously, we held an industrial event featuring start-ups working on using AI tools to address refugee integration issues.
+We are also planning to organise policy hackathons to bring research training in computational methods and tools in a more applied setting where participants can explore how to address real-life policy issues.

 Contact